-Anyone who has ever had the pleasure of seeing a river otter in the wild can attest to their charm and mystique.
-These playful creatures can be found in many locations throughout the United States, and wildlife enthusiasts should add these destinations to their bucket list.
+Anyone who has ever enjoyed seeing a river otter in the wild can attest to their charm and mystique.
+These playful creatures can be found in many locations throughout the United States, and wildlife enthusiasts should add these destinations to their bucket lists.

 The North American River Otter is a real treat to see.
 They live in family pods and work together to navigate, hunt, and swim through the rivers, lakes, and ponds of the United States.

 The tricky thing is spotting them.

 There are an estimated 100,000 otters in North America.
 While there are enough to be categorized as “Least Concerned” by the IUCN Red List, spotting them is not so easy.

 Rivers cut through some of the most desolate areas in the US.
 Couple that with the elusiveness of these incredible little predators, and you’ve got quite the challenge on your hands to find them.